frankshearar/Home/Package-Signatures-Technical-Details.md

 The general requirements are:
 1. A signed package MUST be consumable by package readers and writers that do not support package signing.
 1. A package signature MUST be embedded in a package file.
 1. A signed package MUST have exactly 1 primary signature.
-(The root CMS `SignedData` must have exactly 1 `SignerInfo` in its `signerInfos` collection.
-Cosigning is not permitted.)
+(Cosigning is not permitted.)
 1. The primary signature SHOULD be either an author signature or a repository signature.
 1. An author signature MUST be a primary signature.
 (To apply an author signature on an already signed package, the existing primary signature must first be removed.)

 The package signing feature roadmap consists of multiple rollout stages.
-Repository signatures, which are planned after the first rollout stage, will be detailed in a later specification.
+Repository signatures and repository countersignatures, which are planned after the first rollout stage, will be detailed in a later specification.
 They are minimally covered in this specification to make reservations for them.
-Package writers SHOULD NOT generate repository signatures until the repository signature specification has been finalized.
+Package writers SHOULD NOT generate repository signatures or repository countersignatures until their specification has been finalized.

 ## Out of Scope
 NuGet package signing will not support: